heymagurany/RegexRouting/README.md

 * Added support for Areas
 * Added support for automatic constraint generation

-#### v2.0.0
+#### v1.0.3

-* Added a separate package for meant to me used along side ASP.NET MVC which simplifies route creation via extension methods.
+* Created the RegexRoute class, which enables developers to include a regular expression for URL matching.